 - No artificial colors or flavors, unless you add them yourself.

-	- Cost per serving is lower, but upfront cost for ingredients is higher.
+- Cost per serving is lower, but the upfront cost for ingredients is higher.

 - Not as quick.
-Mixing individual ingredients doesn’t take long, but it takes longer than only one scoop.
+Mixing individual ingredients doesn’t take long, but it takes longer than dumping one scoop in water.

 - Cheap- 2.8¢ per cup of Folgers and 3¢ for a cup of Maxwell House if you’re looking to get fancy.

 - Accessible- available at practically any grocery store in the world.